verboompj/Other/W10 WVD In-Place Upgrade.md

 `setup.exe /auto upgrade /migratedrivers all /dynamicupdate enable  /compat ignorewarning /showoobe none`

-One can do the in-place upgrade by munting the ISO of the desired release and run the command as an administrator.
+One can do the in-place upgrade by mounting the ISO of the desired release and run the command as an administrator.
 Create the ISO using the Media Creation Tool or any other means https://www.microsoft.com/en-us/software-download/windows10

 ### Did I mention this is not supported ?